nsward/k-token/src/spec.md

 ### State transition functions

-// TODO: prove the case where dst == caller or find a way to make this
+TODO: prove the case where dst == caller or find a way to make this cover that case.
+Note that the fail\_rough spec fails if the check is included as an iff
-// cover that case
+pass\_rough pass
-// Note that the fail_rough spec fails if the check is included as an iff
+fail\_rough pass
 ```act
 behaviour transfer of DSToken
 interface transfer(address dst, uint amt)